 Master of Arts

-The M. A. in Clinical Psychology is a 54 credit hour degree program which consists of 30 credit hours of coursework, 6 credit hours of practicum and 18 credit hours of professional internship.
+The M. A. in Clinical Psychology is a 57 credit hour degree program which consists of 30 credit hours of coursework, 9 credit hours of practicum and 18 credit hours of professional internship.
 The total number of credit hours is necessary to meet the licensure requirements set for by the WV Board of Examiners of Psychology.
-The MA in Clinical Psychology will qualify graduates to pursue licensure as a psychologist in the state of West Virginia with a terminal Masters degree.
+The MA in Clinical Psychology will qualify graduates to pursue licensure as a clinical psychologist in the state of West Virginia with a terminal Masters degree.
 The program provides opportunities for three distinct groups: (1) traditional and non-traditional students seeking to practice professionally as licensed psychologists in the state of West Virginia; (2) those wishing to pursue a doctorate in psychology or related fields; and (3) mental health practitioners already working in the field who have previously completed their bachelor’s degree and are seeking advancement in their respective occupations.

-March 1 - Priority Deadline
+March 1 - Priority Application Deadline (Fall admission only)

-“My experience in the Master of Arts in Clinical Psychology program thus far has been both interactive and educational.
+“My experience in the Master of Arts in Clinical Psychology program so far has been both interactive and educational.
 I feel that the learning material in this program is going to provide me with all of the skills and knowledge needed to be a practicing clinical psychologist after graduation.”

 Priority is given to applications received by March 1st.
 Applicants are urged to apply early.
 Admission is granted on a competitive basis and does not guarantee acceptance into the program.
 Applicants may meet the minimum requirements but may be denied admission based on such factors as program capacity or academic discretion.
+Each cohort of up to 12 students will start in the Fall semester.

 PSYC 541 Psychopathology & Diagnosis